Steve Pryor

 Steve Pryor (/ˈpraɪər/; December 27, 1955 - May 6, 2016) was an American musician.
 He is in the Oklahoma Blues Hall of Fame.

 Biography

-Pryor started his first band in high school, Light Year, Jimmy Strader on bass, Damon Daniel on drums and Mark Carpenter on guitar.
+Pryor started his first band in high school, Light Year, with Jimmy Strader on bass, Damon Daniel on drums and Mark Carpenter on guitar.
 In 1989, Pryor was offered a record deal and moved to Los Angeles.
 He had some years of success, touring with the Fabulous Thunderbirds and opening for Joe Cocker, he was also a member of The Old Dog Band.